Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 }
 ```

-With this design, it is always clear which is the sole type from which we obtain the companion object.
-This should cover the common case in which the smartcasted type is a subtype of the original one.
-Another possibility is to check all the companion objects of the intersected types.
+One downside of this extended search is potential performance problems.
+Fortunately, most Kotlin code have a relatively shallow type hierarchy, so this should not be a problem.
+Our preliminary benchmarks against the Kotlin and IntelliJ codebases show no performance degradation.

 ## Technical details

 We introduce an additional scope, present both in type and candidate resolution, which always depends on a type `T` (we say we **propagate `T`**).
-This scope contains the static and companion object callables of the aforementioned type `T`, as defined by the [specification](https://kotlinlang.org/spec/overload-resolution.html#call-with-an-explicit-type-receiver).
+This scope contains the static and companion object callables of the aforementioned type `T`and its supertypes, as defined by the [specification](https://kotlinlang.org/spec/overload-resolution.html#call-with-an-explicit-type-receiver).
 In platforms that allow defining static callables directly on types, like the JVM, those are included too.

 This scope has the lowest priority (even lower than that of default and star imports) and _should keep_ that lowest priority even after further extensions to the language.
 The mental model is that the expected type is only use for resolution purposes after any other possibility has failed.

 This scope is **not** propagated to children of the node in question.
 For example, when resolving `val x: T = f(x, y)`, the additional scope is present when resolving `f`, but not when resolving `x` and `y`.
 After all, `x` and `y` no longer have an expected type `T`.

+There is no relative precedence between the members coming from the type `T` and those coming from their supertypes.
+For example, if two of the involved types define a property with the same name in the companion object, none of them hides the other, which means it leads to an ambiguity error.

 ### Additional candidate resolution scope

 We propagate `T` to an expression `e` whenever the specification states _"the type of `e` must be a subtype of `T`"_.

 For declarations, a type `T` is propagated to the body, which may be an expression or a block.
 Note that we only propagate types given _explicitly_ by the developer.